kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 The PNG image lacks the sharpness of definition the original exhibited, which is not surprising because an increase in image resolution has not been achieved, and moreover, the file size has been reduced.
 Note the white border that has been added to three sides of the image, perhaps to arrive at an integer number of pixels for the image dimensions.
 For SVG to PNG conversion, there are better tools than `convert`.

-Font support in SVG is not widespread and format conversions might result in non-optimal font rendering after conversion.
+Font support in SVG is not widespread, and format conversions might result in non-optimal font rendering after conversion.

 #### Conversion tools